pandas-dev/pandas/doc/source/indexing.rst

 ~~~~~~~~~~~~~~

 The most robust and consistent way of slicing ranges along arbitrary axes is
-described in the :ref:`Integer indexing <indexing.integer>` section detailing
+described in the :ref:`Selection by Position <indexing.integer>` section detailing
 the ``.iloc`` method.
 For now, we explain the semantics of slicing using the
 ``[]`` operator.